dogethereum/dogethereum-contracts/scripts/README.md

     $ npx hardhat --network NETWORK COMMAND [OPTIONS]
 ```

 You can find dogethereum commands among Hardhat tasks by invoking `npx hardhat --help`.
 To see further options you can invoke the help for that particular task.
-E.g. for the `dogethereum:challenge` task you can invoke `npx hardhat dogethereum:challenge --help`.
+E.g. for the `dogethereum.challenge` task you can invoke `npx hardhat dogethereum.challenge --help`.

 Where COMMAND

-*   `dogethereum:challenge`: Start a challenge to a superblock
+*   `dogethereum.challenge`: Start a challenge to a superblock

     Available OPTIONS are: